pjaskulski/lidi/README.md

     lidi [en|pl] word

   Subcommands:
     en      translate from English to Polish
     pl      translate from Polish to English
+    speak   say in English (Google API and mplayer is used)

   Positional Variables:
     word   word to translate (Required)